 - View the dune trails at Crane Beach.

-Canoeing on the Ipswich River.
-Participants have the option to stop at Foote Brothers Canoes to enjoy an hour or two of self-guided canoeing or kayaking on the Ipswich River.
+Canoeing on the Ipswich River: You may wish to stop at Foote Brothers Canoes to enjoy an hour or two of self-guided canoeing or kayaking on the Ipswich River.

-The Thursday and Friday rides start at the Essex Street Inn in Newburyport.
+The following rides start at the Essex Street Inn in Newburyport.
 MA.
-This morning we take some of the nicest cycling roads on the North Shore, then return to Newburyport for lunch.
-In the afternoon we cross the bridge to Plum Island for a visit to the Parker River Wildlife Refuge
+We cross the bridge to Plum Island for a visit to the Parker River Wildlife Refuge

-Morning Ride: Plum Island and the Parker River Wildlife Refuge.
-The afternoon ride takes us out to America’s first national seashore with a short walk along the beach at Plum Island with naturalist Bill Sargent.
+Plum Island and the Parker River Wildlife Refuge.
+This short ride takes us out to America’s first national seashore.
 We often stop at the Joppa Flats Audubon Center on our return to the inn.

 - View the 16-mile Plum Island route